1) An Absurd California Death Penalty Cost Review: A Rebuttal to "Cut This: The Death Penalty"(1)

 For higher security inmates, which would include those transferred from death row, the costs range from $71,000 - $172,000/inmate/yr.
 (4)

-Clark/CCFAJ's lack of credibility is of an astounding level.
+Clark/CCFAJ's lack of credibility is at an astounding low level - zero.

 Clark/CCFAJ's analysis is laughable.